• Skip to primary navigation

 To build a POV Project with LEDs and Arduino Circuit follow the below steps for connections:

-• Take all the parts as shown in circuit diagram
+• First, take all the parts as shown in circuit diagram

-• All LED cathodes connected together to ground
+• Also, all LED cathodes connected together to ground

-• IR sensor module VCC pin connect to 5V pin of Arduino
+• Now IR sensor module VCC pin connect to 5V pin of Arduino.

 • IR sensor GND pin connect to Arduino GND